voxelvortex/CTF-Guess-The-Password/README.md

 # CTF-Guess-The-Password
 A quick ctf challenge for RITSEC I wrote
-This challenge aims at pushing you to use ncat.
-You should be able to find the vulnerability using only ncat, exploiting will require some python scripting
+This challenge aims at pushing you to use ncat for probing.
+You should be able to find the vulnerability using only ncat if you choose to pursue that challenge, exploiting will require some python reverse engineering

 ------